aws-neuron/aws-neuron-sdk/neuron-intro/maintenance-policy.rst

 - **End-of-Support (Phase 3)**

   When a Neuron SDK version reaches end-of support, it will no longer receive critical bugfixes and security patches.
-Previously published Neuron SDK versions will continue to be available via Conda or Pip packages.
+Previously published Neuron SDK versions will continue to be available via Conda ( up to :ref:`Neuron 1.13.0 <eol-conda-packages>` ) or Pip packages.
   Use of an SDK version which has reached end-of-support is done at the user’s discretion.
 We recommend users to upgrade to the latest Neuron SDK version.